vwkd/code-system/src/general/data type.md

 - size known at compile time
 - also called sized
-- beware: don't confuse with fixed or dynamic size, if can grow or shrink ❗️
+- beware: don't confuse with fixed or dynamic size of collection, if can grow or shrink ❗️